How To Replace A Chevy Colorado Valve Cover Gasket

-It’s common for a valve cover gasket on any car to degrade over time.
+It’s common for a valve cover gasket on any car to degrade and eventually fail over time.
 They are subjected to a lot of heat.
 For this reason, your valve cover gasket will need to be replaced at some point in your car's lifetime.

 The good news is that you can buy an OEM valve cover gasket specifically for your Colorado and then replace it right at home.
 This simple step-by-step tutorial will guide you through the process.
 Many Colorado owners agree that the only difficult part of this process is removing the bolts on the bottom of the throttle body case.
 It’s definitely a job you can tackle as long as you have the right tools and some patience.